SimulationEverywhere-Models/Cadmium-DEVS-Models/README.md

 To *download all models* clone this repository and then run:
 > git submodule update --init --recursive

-To *download an individual model* (ex, ABP) clone this repository and then run:
+To *download an individual model* (e.g. AlternatingBitProtocol) clone this repository and then run:
 > git submodule update --init --remote --recursive -- AlternatingBitProtocol/

 If it is your first time running a Cadmium model you need to setup your environment.